EliotChen8/Characterization-and-Modeling-of-GaN-HEMT/document/markdown/TianyangChen-Doc-Eng.md

     -0.2156 - 0.7854i   0.6075 + 1.5708i
   ```

-  ==Here we got the imaginary number, which could not be used in the simulator.==
+  ==FIXME: Here we got the imaginary number, which could not be used in the simulator.==

 #### Result of Extractions